Pt. 9: The Girl’s Home

+A few weeks later, week packed a car and hit the road.
 After more than 25 hours on the road and a few overnight stays, we were getting closer and closer to our destination - The Send in Kansas City, MI.
 In typical road trip fashion, we were relieved to find a place to stop in the middle of Kansas for a quick bathroom break.
-I had met these new friends at a worship gathering a month prior in Southern California (after writing Lay It All Down Again).
-They were kind enough to invite me to live in their prayer room for the month of April to work on my book (Want to here more about the book? - here’s the story) When we discovered we all wanted to go to the giant prayer gathering at Arrowhead Stadium in Kansas, four of us decided to carpool.
-While the others finished up in the restrooms, I asked my friend how he was feeling about going to the event.
+While the others finished up in the restrooms, I asked one of my new friends how he was feeling about going to the event.
 He had his air pods in for most of the trip and seemed distant.

 “Honestly, I’m struggling to forgive people that I know I’ll see there and I don’t even want to go anymore.”